tundeloper/tundeloper/README.md

 - 👋 Hi, I’m @tundeloper
 - 👀 I’m interested in web and mobile development
 - 🌱 I’m currently learning Nodejs, Algorithm and data structure
-- 💞️ I’m looking to collaborate on... javascript, React, React native expo
+- 💞️ I’m looking to collaborate on... javascript, React, React native expo flutter and dart
 - 📫 How to reach me ...
 08024518214

 <!---